China is world’s second-largest economy but its passport is ranked 63rd. Are things looking up?

 Travel websites Trip.com and Ctrip said the search volume for Singapore on their platforms rose by 80 per cent in the hour after the announcement of the waiver on Dec 7, compared with the hour before.
 Flight ticket searches went up 90 per cent and hotel searches increased by 50 per cent.

-Searches for travel to Malaysia between Nov 27 – the day of the announcement – and Nov 30 grew 236 per cent, compared to the same period the week before.
+Searches for travel to Malaysia between Nov 27 – the day of the announcement – and Nov 30 grew 236 per cent, compared with the same period the week before.

 Bookings, including flights and hotel stays, from mainland China to Thailand so far in 2023 have grown by 880 per cent compared with 2022.
-Between July and September 2023, the booking volumes went up by 23 per cent compared with the previous quarter.
+Between July and September 2023, booking volumes went up by 23 per cent compared with the previous quarter.

 Media executive Nathan Xu, 28, said that the latest changes will help “correct unfairness between the mainland Chinese passport and Hong Kong passport”.

-Hong Kong is governed under China’s “One Country, Two Systems” policy, but Hong Kong passport holders are granted visa exemptions to 167 countries, compared to mainland China’s 83.
+Hong Kong is governed under China’s “one country, two systems” policy, but Hong Kong passport holders are granted visa exemptions to 167 countries, compared with mainland China’s 83.
 Hong Kongers can already stay in Singapore without a visa for up to 30 days.

 Mr Xu, who lives in Shenzhen, said that he often travels with his Hong Kong friends to Bangkok and Singapore, but “only me and a couple of my other mainland Chinese friends need visas to go to Singapore”.

-Mr Zhou, the bank executive who works in a state-owned enterprise, sees the “Sin-Ma-Thai” visa waivers as a nod to China’s development over the past few decades, including how the quality of its tourists have also improved.
+Mr Zhou, the bank executive, sees the “Sin-Ma-Thai” visa waivers as a nod to China’s development over the past few decades, including how the quality of its tourists has also improved.

-In the early 2010s, the bad behaviour of Chinese tourists, including cases of public urination and defecation, shouting in public areas and smoking in air-conditioned rooms, were widely reported in mainstream media both in China and overseas.
+In the early 2010s, bad behaviour of Chinese tourists, including cases of public urination and defecation, shouting in public areas and smoking in air-conditioned rooms, was widely reported in mainstream media both in China and overseas.

-The backlash prompted the central government to issue a series of guidelines to teach Chinese tourists how to behave when they are overseas.
-For example, a 64-page booklet in 2013 includes advice on not picking their noses, not forcing locals to take photos for them and not trying to get refunds for food.
+The backlash prompted the central government to issue a series of guidelines teaching Chinese tourists how to behave when they are overseas.
+For example, a 64-page booklet in 2013 included advice on not picking their noses, not forcing locals to take photos for them and not trying to get refunds for food.

 “When I was younger, about 15 years ago, we were taught to behave properly when we travel overseas.
 Then, there was a lot of negative news about the bad behaviour of Chinese tourists, especially how they would spit everywhere and treat other countries like their own,” Mr Zhou said.

-But the quality of Chinese tourists have really improved over time, and we “hope to show the world that we have become more cultured”, he added
+But the quality of Chinese tourists has really improved over time, and we “hope to show the world that we have become more cultured”.